Command Line Parameters

 - Log operations

-4. Development Workflow
+4. Development Process

 - Use bare folder mode during development

-- Create PUP files during testing
+- Create PUP files for testing

 - Verify PUP files before release